w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * provide overall instructions about existing time limits in a form and about how they can be turned off, adjusted, or extended
 * provide clear instructions about the current step and about the total number of steps involved in a multi-step form
 * identify related requirements for developers to ensure that labels and instructions are programmatically associated to their corresponding user interface component

 #### Teaching Ideas for Topic

+Optional ideas to teach the learning outcomes:

+[To be developed.]

+#### Ideas to Assess Knowledge for Topic

+Optional ideas to support assessment:

+[To be developed.]

+### Topic: Enough Time

+#### Learning Outcomes for Topic

+Students should be able to:

+* design user interfaces that allow users to turn off time limits, for example to complete a form or to visualize information at the users pace
+* design user interfaces that allow users to adjust existing time limits up to at least 10 times the original setting
+* design user interfaces that support extending existing time limits by warning the user at least 20 seconds before the time limit expires
+* ensure content that auto scrolls can be paused and resumed from where it was left to allow users to better read and process content

+#### Teaching Ideas for Topic